mkaszubowski/mkaszubowski.github.io/about.markdown

 - Understanding the problem domain and the business value of the systems we build
 - Building great teams and constantly improving the way they work
 - Navigating the complexity involved in creating great products
+- Distilling common product development practices down to the basic building blocks and first principles